 Where to Retire in Bowling Green and Home Prices

 The area is developing rapidly with upscale retirement communities aimed at active adults looking for vacation homes.
 There are also nice neighborhoods within and around town to live in.
-According to the National Association of Realtors, the median selling price of a home in Bowling Green was $179,000 in the first quarter of 2019, a 12% increase from a year earlier in the first quarter of 2018, when the median selling price was $159,200.
+According to the National Association of Realtors, the median selling price of a home in Bowling Green was $214,000 in the 1st quarter of 2021, a 22.9% rise from the previous year.

 • College town with a vital university • Riverwalk Park and Circus Square • National Corvette Homecoming event • National Corvette Museum • Capitol Arts Center • Cave Spring Caverns • Eloise B. Houchens Center • Historic Railpark at the L&N Depot • Low cost of living • Bowling Green Ballpark minor league baseball • Major economic development projects